Missing: Cleveland police seek help finding 12-year-old girl

 CLEVELAND -- Authorities are asking for the public’s help in finding a 12-year-old girl.

-Police say Mariehona Spraggins left home Saturday before she was reported missing.
+Police say Mariehona Spraggins left home Saturday before she was reported missing on Monday.

-She was seen by friends of the family in the area of E. 93rd Street and Yale Avenue on Monday, Feb.
-13, but ran away when approached, police say.
+When she was reported missing on Monday, police say Mariehona was seen by friends of the family in the area of E. 93rd Street and Yale Avenue.
+She ran away when approached, according to police.

 Mariehona has dyed green hair, brown eyes and will turn 13 on Feb.
 26.